 You'll love this Christmas punch recipe because it's made with just a handful of easy to find ingredients.
 Plus, it's low in calories!
 So repeat visits to the punch bowl won't leave you feeling guilty.

-This is my new favorite Christmas drink because it's light, refreshing, and crisp.
-And, it's perfect for family gatherings, brunch, or dinner parties.
+This Christmas drink is light, refreshing, and crisp.
+Perfect for family gatherings, brunch, New Year's Eve, and dinner parties.

 How much punch to serve for a party